 Cons:

-Best For: High‑earners or retirees who value island living and can absorb non–housing expenses
+Best For: High-earners or retirees who love island living and can handle the high cost of things besides housing.

 2. Alabama